 SECTION 8.
-While violation of this Order is a criminal offense, enforcement of this Order is substantially reliant on self-regulation and a community commitment to public health and safety under the novel threat of COVID-19.
-If there is not widespread compliance with this Order, including widespread adoption of face coverings as provided herein, the City and Travis County will increase enforcement efforts.
-Peace officers, City of Austin Code Department inspectors, and the Office of the Austin Fire Marshal are hereby authorized to use their discretion in enforcing this Order.
+Although enforcement of this Order is partially reliant on self-regulation and a community commitment to public health and safety under the novel threat of COVID-19, the Travis County Sheriff's Office, the Travis County Fire Marshal's Office, and other peace officers are hereby authorized to use their discretion in enforcing this Order.
 A violation of this Order may be punishable through criminal or civil enforcement.
-Persons who violate this Order violate Austin City Code section 2-6-24.
-A criminal violation of this Order is a misdemeanor punishable by a fine not to exceed \$1,000 and/or confinement in jail for a term not to exceed 180 days, or both fine and confinement.
+A criminal violation of this Order is a misdemeanor punishable by a fine not to exceed \$1,000 or confinement in jail for a term not to exceed 180 days, or both fine and confinement.
 A criminal violation of this Order may be enforced by the filing of a probable cause affidavit alleging the violation with the appropriate court or by issuing a citation to the person violating, that contains written notice of the time and place the person must appear before a magistrate of this state, the name and address of the person charged, and the offense charged.

 SECTION 9.
-The Austin Public Health Department and the City Clerk will post this Order on their websites.
+The Austin Public Health Department and the Travis County Clerk will post this Order on their websites.
 In addition, the owner, manager, or operator of any facility that is likely to be impacted by this Order is strongly encouraged to post a copy of this Order onsite and to provide a copy to any member of the public asking for a copy.
 If any subsection, sentence, clause, phrase, or word of this Order or any application of it to any person, structure, gathering, or circumstance is held to be invalid or unconstitutional by a decision of a court of competent jurisdiction, then such decision will not affect the validity of the remainder of this Order and its application.